-Jackie Wirz, Ph.D. provides guidance on the advisory committee on matters related to building strong communities within graduate programs and leading and supporting diversity and inclusion initiatives.
+Nicole Bowles, Ph.D. provides guidance to the advisory committee on matters related to supporting diversity and inclusion initiatives.

-Peter Barr-Gillespie, Ph.D. advises on programmatic goals and his office provides funding for this and other diversity and inclusion initiatives on campus.
+Mary Heinrecher, Ph.D. advises on programmatic goals, and her office provides funding for this and other diversity and inclusion initiatives on campus.

 Rachel Dresbeck, Ph.D. advises on aspects of the program related to trainee mentorship on scholarly writing and grantsmanship.